s7eady/Traffic-Sign-Recognition/README.md

 Attached in this repository are as follows:

 - TrafficSignRecognition.ipynb (A notebook file with source code)
-- tsr.wth (The weights for 100% accuracy in testing)
+- tsr_wts.pth (The weights for 100% accuracy in testing)
 - Traffic Sign Dataset (download link for the dataset I used)

 ## CNN Framework: